code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 The default user that will be configured has as name <var>'user'</var>.
 The password is randomly generated at startup (it is displayed in the startup logs).

 Typically you will want to configure a custom value for the user and password, in order to do this you need to set the [Spring Boot security properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} in the application properties file.
-In this example we set the <var>'user'</var> to <kbd>"codenotfound"</kbd> and the <var>'password'</var> to <kbd>"p455w0rd"</kbd> in <var>application.yml</var> using the YAML variant as shown below.
+In this example we set the <var>'user'</var> to <kbd>"codenotfound"</kbd> and the <var>'password'</var> to <kbd>"p455w0rd"</kbd> in <var>application.yml</var> properties using the YAML variant as shown below.

 ``` yaml
 security: